 New Hot Tub Filter Housing

-If a new housing is required, there are popular brands such as Waterway and Rainbow that manufacture high quality housings that won’t easily crack in a hot tub application.
+If a new housing is required, there are popular brands such as Waterway and Rainbow manufacture high quality housings that won’t easily crack in a hot tub application.
 Getting the right replacement filter involves matching the type and dimensions of current housing to avoid further problems with aligning the plumbing or having to alter the shell cutouts.
 Filter housing bodies come in different lengths, so it is important to get the measurements right for a trouble-free replacement.

 Pressurized vs. Non-Pressurized Filter Housings